Marginal and Joint Effects#

 Variant 3-0.13230.4886FALSE

-Now if there are millions of variants (\(M>>N\)) or the LD between variants are very strong, then we might not be able to fit the model and the joint model might give unstable results.
-Typically we can start with the strongest signal from marginal analysis, and then test remaining variants conditioning on the lead SNP, and iteratively identify additional independent signals until no variants exceed the significance threshold.
+Typically in practice we can start with the strongest signal from marginal analysis, and then test remaining variants conditioning on the lead SNP, and iteratively identify additional independent signals until no variants exceed the significance threshold.

 # Identify the lead variant (most significant from marginal analysis)